 - A few things we had that were iffy –

-- Recommendation: I’d avoid bringing any foreign language medicinal things because they were surely get flagged
+- Recommendation: I’d avoid bringing any foreign language medicinal things because they were surely get flagged.
+If you want to be safe, just don’t bring any of Chinese herbal medicine.

 “Items that have been used for outdoor activities, including any footwear, tents, camping, hunting, hiking, golf or sports equipment?” & “Equipment used with animals, plants or water, including for gardening, beekeeping, fishing, water sport or diving activities?”